 For many Householders, another key reason for having a Sharer is the reassurance of having someone there at night.
 Our Sharers must sleep at home at least six nights each week, except for holidays by arrangement.
 Most sleep there seven nights a week except for holidays and occasional weekends away.

 Share and Care Homeshare charges both the Sharer and the Householder a small monthly facilitation fee.
 There is no exchange of money between the Sharer and the Householder (except reimbursement of shopping the Sharer may have done on the Householder’s behalf, or a nominal, capped, contribution to Council Tax).

 - London Service – £150 + VAT [£180 per month], which is equivalent to under £6 per day

-Share & Care provides regular, on-going support to both the Sharer and the Homeowner.
+Share and Care Homeshare provides regular, on-going support to both the Sharer and the Householder.
 Our objective is to monitor the relationship to encourage and support a happy, friendly share and, if needed, to help clarify and resolve any issues should they arise.
-The Share & Care team is always willing to provide a listening ear and balanced advice, and aims to provide a professional and friendly service.
-Share & Care has been providing homeshare since 2006
+The Share and Care team is always willing to provide a listening ear and balanced advice, and aims to provide a professional and friendly service.
+Share and Care has been providing homeshares since 2006.

 Don’t just take our word for our service!
 We are delighted to have helped so many people since 2006!